stackbit-projects/important-onion-e7e84/src/pages/index.md

       - title: The Big Title For the Feature
         subtitle: 'Sed sed commodo turpis, eget rutrum dui.'
         content: >-
-          An MBA degree comes with high opportunity costs.
           It also requires a serious time commitment that many working professionals and entrepreneurs simply cannot make.

           Fortunately, you can gain that same functional education through